kushtekriwal/Deep-Learning-Class/hw1/README.md

 = \frac{ \exp(x_i - b) }{ \sum_{j=1}^n \exp(x_j - b) }
 ```

 By combining the Softmax and the Cross Entropy, we can actually implement a more stable loss as well.
-First we will implement Log Softmax.
+First we will implement Log Softmax (n is the size of the label dimension).
 ```math
 \begin{aligned}
 \log\left(\frac{e^{x_j}}{\sum_{i=1}^{n} e^{x_i}}\right) &= \log(e^{x_j}) - \log\left(\sum_{i=1}^{n} e^{x_i}\right) \\